cechandler/dissertation-paper/dissertation/diss-outline.md

   - I: mm.
 1-16 horn call and response
   - III: mm.
 5-7 two motive repetitions in ob, cl, and bsn

+      - oboe shifts left by 1 quintuplet 16th
+      - clarinet shifts right by 1 sixteenth
+      - another way of saying this is the pattern is such a length that displacement happens due to duration and meter

 2. augmentation, diminution, canon, retrograde

   - I: mm.
 21-38 and mm.
 42-56 prolation canons